 If you’ve been shopping for a car online, you’ve probably come across Vroom.
-The automotive shopping website allows you to buy used cars online or sell/trade your current car.
+The automotive shopping website allows you to buy used cars online, and you can sell or trade your current car on the site.
 But is Vroom the right dealer for you?

 Team Clark has explored the process of buying and selling vehicles with Vroom and compared it to other methods to find out.

 In this article, I’ll look at how Vroom works and what its process is for buying and selling cars.
 I’ll also look at how Vroom’s prices compare to competitors’ and give you the pros and cons of buying and selling cars there.

 Table of Contents: